Ring-Mesh: A Scalable and High-Performance Approach for Manycore Accelerators: Simulation

 \section{Simulation}

-We simulated the proposed architecture taking into account average network latency and average throughput.
-This section also presents the hardware area and power consumption analysis based on synthesis results of the NoC using the FPGA.
 FPGAs provide a mean to test the effectiveness of the proposed design quickly.
-Specifically, we synthesised instances of the NoC on a Xilinx Virtex 7 FPGA (XC7VX690-3) using Vivado Design Suite 2017.4.
-All the tests are done setting the clock speed to 400~MHz, and synthetic traffic generators have been developed for generating packets instead of PEs.
+Specifically, we synthesised instances of the NoC on a Xilinx Virtex 7 FPGA~\footnote{Model is (XC7VX690 -- speed grade 3)} using Vivado Design Suite 2017.4.
+All the tests are done setting the clock speed to 400~MHz~\footnote{Although higher clock speed are possible with new generation of FPGA devices.}, and synthetic traffic generators have been developed for generating packets instead of PEs.
+This section presents the hardware area and power consumption analysis based on synthesis results of the NoC using the FPGA.
+We simulated the proposed architecture taking into account the average network latency and average throughput.
+It is worth to note that VHDL model of the network and its synthesis on a real FPGA device allow us to accurately analyse the performance of the proposed design, as well as to measure internal resource and power consumption.
 Vivado tools have been used to calculate the area and power cost of the design.
 In the following, we report the primary results by comparing the proposed architecture with a reference design based on a traditional flattened 2D-mesh interconnect.
-Main microarchitecture parameters for the flattened 2D-mesh design are the same of those used for the proposed modified mesh router, except for the number of input-output ports which is smaller (following a canonical design).
+Main micro-architecture parameters for the flattened 2D-mesh design are the same of those used for the proposed modified mesh router, except for the number of input-output ports which is smaller (following a canonical design).